ErwanBarbedor/PlumeScript/doc/reference.md

 set name1, name2, ... = expression

 // 3.
 Named Destructuring (from)
-set name1, alias: SourceKey, ... from expression
+set key1, sourceKey as alias, key: default, ... from expression
 ```

 **General Rules:**
-For all forms of `set`, an error is raised if any specified variable:
+For all forms of `set`, an error is raised if any specified target variable:
 *   Cannot be found in any active scope.
 *   Was declared as `const`.